Culture Shock in India

 That said, if expats can be patient and give themselves some time to adapt, it’s likely they’ll look at the country in an entirely different light as time passes.

 India presents immense opportunities to open up socially.
-Hospitality is encouraged from childhood, and expats are often surprised to see the extent to which Indians are helpful and always ready to mingle.
+Hospitality is encouraged from an early age and expats are often surprised to see the extent to which Indians are helpful and always ready to mingle.

 In a nutshell, the country welcomes all with warmth.
 It just takes some effort and understanding to become comfortable with the attitude and approach of the locals.
 After all, its differences are one of India’s most attractive qualities.